yarnpkg/berry/README.md

 ## API

-The API documentation can be found at [v3.yarnpkg.com/api](https://v3.yarnpkg.com/api) (v3.6 or lower).
+The API documentation can be found at [yarnpkg.com/api](https://yarnpkg.com/api).

 ## Current status